-- Has timely filed an election to be taxed as a regulated investment company by the federal government; and - Duly qualifies to be taxed as a regulated investment company under the provisions of the IRC.
+- 1. Is registered to do business in PA; - 2.
+Maintains an office in PA; - Has timely filed an election to be taxed as a regulated investment company by the federal government; and - 4.
+Duly qualifies to be taxed as a regulated investment company under the provisions of the IRC.